panlm/panlm.github.io/kubernetes/kube-dns.md

 ```bash
 kubectl exec -it busybox-0 /bin/sh
 echo $HOSTNAME
 ping busybox-1.default-subdomain.default.svc.cluster.local
 ```

   also you could resolve domain name if you on node and point dns server to kube-dns internal address (10.200.0.2)

-you could resolv ip address as follow in nslookup:
+you could resolv ip address as follow in nslookup:<br/>~~~~
 ``` 10-200-0-2.default.pod.cluster.local ```